Top 10 Tips for Baseball Tryouts

 1. Be on time: If you're not 15 minutes early you're 15 minutes late!

 2. First impressions are everything: Dress in a full uniform.
-Be prepared with all the equipment (spikes, socks, baseball pants, belt, uniform top, and baseball cap).
+Beforehand be sure to check out footware in all different styles, look for the bat that fits you the most, and some cool socks.
 Have a great attitude.
 Show you're willing to learn.
 Show the coach it's fun to work hard!!!

 3. Introduce yourself: If you have never met the coach before, make sure you go out of your way to say hello and shake his hand introducing yourself.
 This will show the coach you are mature with a professional attitude and strong self-confidence.
 The type of confidence needed to lead a team, or get a game winning hit.